 The formal gardens are centred around a large fountain (Le Grand Bassin) and several allées of trees radiate out from the fountain.
 Beginning in the 1800’s, the gardens became home to many statues including Queens of France and female saints such as St. Geneviève (the patron saint of Paris), monuments to writers and artists, a model of Bartholdi’s Statue of Liberty, and a monument to student resistance fighters from World War II.

 The Palais du Luxembourg (Luxembourg Palace) was also originally built to the specifications of Marie de Médici to remind her of her childhood home in Florence, Italy.
 Today the palace is home to the French Senate and also houses temporary art exhibits.
 Regrettably, we didn’t have time to explore inside the Palais.

-The gardens contain more than 100 statues, monuments and fountains and Emma loved strolling the gardens to find her favourites.
+The gardens contain more than 100 statues, monuments and fountains and my 8 year-old loved strolling the gardens to find her favourites.
 Around the central garden space and Le Grand Bassin are a series of French queens and female saints which she found quite intriguing.

 Emma’s favourite statue by far was Pan as he is one of her favourite mythological creatures.